simeononsecurity/simeononsecurity.ch/content/articles/networking-basics-what-is-an-ip-address/index.en.md

 #### Address Configuration

 IPv4 addresses are typically assigned to devices manually or through dynamic allocation methods such as Dynamic Host Configuration Protocol (DHCP).
-On the other hand, IPv6 addresses often utilize a combination of stateless address autoconfiguration and DHCPv6 (Dynamic Host Configuration Protocol version 6) to assign and configure addresses automatically.
+On the other hand, IPv6 addresses often use a combination of stateless address autoconfiguration and DHCPv6 (Dynamic Host Configuration Protocol version 6) to assign and configure addresses automatically.

 #### Security and Quality of Service